oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 and with guides and systems that scale along with us.

 .. _Herman: /herman/
-.. _colors: #@@@
+.. _colors: /herman/docs/demo_colors.html
-.. _fonts: #@@@
+.. _fonts: /herman/docs/demo_fonts.html
-.. _sizes: #@@@
+.. _sizes: /herman/docs/demo_sizes.html
-.. _ratios: #@@@
+.. _ratios: /herman/docs/demo_sizes.html
-.. _icons: #@@@
+.. _icons: /herman/docs/demo_icons.html
-.. _practical patterns and components: #@@@
+.. _practical patterns and components: /herman/docs/demo_examples.html

 Shared problems, unique constraints
 -----------------------------------

-There have been a number of terms floating around the design community, and some very strong opinions about how different terms are used -- hard boundaries on what counts and what *isn't good enough*.
-I don't find that helpful,
-as different clients have different needs.
-Our problems aren't all-or-nothing, and there is room for flexibility in our approaches to this problem.

-The term "design system" refers generally to designing & distributing isolated patterns and components that can be used across one or more applications for consistent code and feel.
+The term "design system" refers generally to documenting & distributing isolated patterns and components that can be used across one or more applications for consistent user experience.
 That usually involves some combination of
 "style guides" and/or "pattern libraries" --
-the detailed documentation of patterns and components -- along with broader instructions on why and how the components can be used and combined.
+the detailed documentation of design tokens,
+UI patterns, components, and overall system guidelines.

 Lightning Design and other massive projects can make this goal feel daunting, but we've found it useful to build what we can, as we go, even when the results are incomplete by comparison.
-Not everyone needs to be Salesforce -- we have different constraints to worry about.
+These problems aren't all-or-nothing.
+There is room for flexibility in our approaches, from one project to the next.
+The important question is not *which one* but *where can I start* improving design communication, clarity, and consistency?

-Our first style guide attempts failed because they required too much maintenance and attention.
+At OddBird, our first style guide attempts failed because they required too much maintenance and attention.
 So we scaled back to automating color-palettes, and not much else.
 Over time we've added support
-for a wide array of features integrating with Sass -- as Herman evolves into a full-featured tool for agile design systems.
+for a wide array of features
+integrating with our Sass tooling, and Herman has evolved into a full-featured tool for agile design systems.

 Now we use Herman across a range of products,